EU and international cooperation in arts and culture

 Finnish Cultural and Academic Institutes

-The Finnish Cultural and Academic Institute network comprises 17 institutes that have the common objective is to increase the recognition of Finnish culture, art and science in the target countries and promote cultural exchange and cooperation as well as field-specific research and teaching in the countries in question.
+The Finnish Cultural and Academic Institute network comprises 17 institutes that have the common objective to increase the recognition of Finnish culture, art and science in the target countries and promote cultural exchange and cooperation as well as field-specific research and teaching in the countries in question.

 The Finnish Academic Institutes are located in Rome, Athens, Tokyo and the Middle East.